ansible-collections/community.aws/docs/community.aws.iam_managed_policy_module.rst

         state: present

     # Update a policy and make it the only version and the default version
-    - name: Create IAM Managed Policy community.aws.iam_managed_policy:
+    - name: Update an IAM Managed Policy with default version as the only version community.aws.iam_managed_policy:
         policy_name: "ManagedPolicy"
         policy: |